spraakbanken/dev-tutorials/read-json-in-rust/README.md

 > mprof run target/release/read-json-in-rust
 mprof: Sampling memory every 0.1s running new process
-Elapsed time 298.095577ms
+Elapsed time 730.408381ms
 ```
 Memory usage for the rust program:
 ![Memory usage of rust program](./rust_release_memory_usage.png)

-Memory usage for the python program:
+And as reference, the memory usage for the python program:
 ![Memory usage of python program](./python_memory_usage.png)

+Rust use slightly more memory but their memory usage is in the same magnitude.

 ### Read file to a string
 Sometimes the loading can be improved by reading the whole file to a `String`.
 Let's try that: